Marx-A00/weekend-sql-to-do-list/INSTRUCTIONS.md

           <div data-testid="toDoItem">...</div>
           <article data-testid="toDoItem">...</article>
         ```
-4. Each to-do item's "delete" button must have:
+x.
+Each to-do item's "delete" button must have:
     * `data-testid="deleteButton"`
-5. Each to-do item's "mark complete" button must have:
+x.
+Each to-do item's "mark complete" button must have:
     * `data-testid="completeButton"`
 6. Each completed to-do item must have:
     * A CSS class of `completed` applied to its `data-testid="toDoItem"` element.